cfoust/sour/README.md

 * [ ] Add `<noscript>` with a plea to enable JavaScript
 * [ ] Ensure Sour works in Firefox
 * [ ] Allow for providing the desired maps in an image as a build argument
+* [ ] Full Terraform support for deploying Sour
+* [ ] Alow parts of Sour to be configured with a high-level configuration file
 * [ ] Investigate differences in font colors between the real Sauer and Sour
-* [ ] Explore running Sour in a Web Worker rather than the rendering thread
-* [ ] Create archive of _all_ uploads to Quadropolis
 ### Gameplay
+* [ ] New asset caching mechanism
+  * [ ] Remove base game assets from the repository
+* [ ] Clean loading page for slow connections (ensure page load time isn't horrible)
+* [ ] Demo player with seek/play/pause
+  * [ ] Stretch goal: generate gifs in the browser
 * [ ] Update the URL to the current server on join eg `sourga.me/server/127.0.0.1:28785`
-* [ ] Clean loading page for slow connections (ensure page load time isn't horrible)
-* [ ] Asset caching mechanism that does not use [Emscripten's IndexedDB](https://github.com/emscripten-core/emscripten/blob/main/tools/file_packager.py#L42) because IndexedDB blocks the main thread pretty bad
+* [ ] 1v1 duel server + rankings?
 * [ ] Save demos for any game played to IndexedDB and allow for download
 * [ ] Allow players to create private servers with simple join links eg `sourga.me/server/ABCD`
+* [ ] Explore running Sour in a Web Worker rather than the rendering thread
 * [ ] Support all player models (right now it's just snout)
-* [ ] Demo player with seek/play/pause
-  * [ ] Stretch goal: generate gifs in the browser
-* [ ] 1v1 duel server + rankings?
 * [ ] Modern, beautiful main menu
+* [ ] Create archive of _all_ uploads to Quadropolis
+  * [ ] Allow for loading of arbitrary archives from Quadropolis
 ### Map editing
 * [ ] Repair or port shaders that were disabled in the game upgrade
   * [ ] Fix the outline shader (pressing 7 in edit mode)